lf-edge/eve/docs/ECOS.md

 ### Controller config ECO schema

-As part of a regular config that EVE recieves from its controller, each ECO gets configured by an entry in an array having:
+As part of a regular config that EVE receives from its controller, each ECO gets configured by an entry in an array having:

 * displayname
 * uuidandversion